GHHS Student Services/Counseling

 Tim DeWitt HARVEST Education Foundation Scholarship - College scholarships for students who wish to make a career in the RV and campground, manufactured housing, or self-storage industries.

-Trans Student Educational Resources Scholarship - Scholarship opportunity for students who openly identify as trans, gender diverse, non-binary, two spirit, Hijra, and/or within the trans community; are enrolled in an accredited nonprofit US college/university (UG or graduate) or community college/2 year college for the 21-22 school year; and demonstrates financial need.
+Trans Student Educational Resources Scholarship - Scholarship opportunity for students who openly identify as trans, gender diverse, non-binary, two spirit, Hijra, and/or within the trans community; are enrolled in an accredited nonprofit US college/university (UG or graduate) or community college/2 year college; and demonstrates financial need.
 Apply online.
-Opens early 2022

 Trust Award Scholarship - The Better Business Bureau Serving Western Michigan believes that good leaders help make our community a more trustworthy place to live and do business.
 The BBB Trust Award Scholarship recognizes young leaders who exemplify Trust and Ethics in their daily lives.
-BBB will award up to three (3) scholarships of up to $2,000 each.
+BBB will award up to three (3) scholarships of up to $1,500 each.
+Opening early 2023

 Tylenol Future Care Scholarship – Each year the makers of TYLENOL® award annual scholarships to well deserving students pursuing careers in healthcare.
 Application opens May 1 each year.